soufianerafik/soufianerafik/README.md

 Over the years, I’ve collaborated with **government agencies**, **universities**, and **startups**, delivering solutions that scale and make a meaningful impact.

 ## 💻 What I Do
-I have extensive experience in full-stack development, leveraging tools and technologies like:
+I'm a generalist full-stack developer with hands-on experience across:

-- **Frontend:** Angular / NgRx, HTML, CSS/SCSS, TypeScript/JavaScript, jQuery, Material, Bootstrap, Web Accessibility
+- **Frontend:** Angular, NgRx, TypeScript, HTML, SCSS, Material, Bootstrap, Accessibility
-- **Backend:** NestJS / Node.js, Python / Django, FastAPI, Flask
+- **Backend:** NestJS, Node.js, Django, FastAPI, Flask
-- **Databases:** PostgreSQL, MongoDB, Redis, SQL Server, MySQL
+- **Databases:** PostgreSQL, Redis, MongoDB, MySQL, SQL Server
 - **DevOps & Infrastructure:** Kubernetes, Helm, Flux, Docker, Linux, GitHub Actions

+I bring a strong **product mindset** and **entrepreneurial spirit** to every project.
+I focus on building full experiences that solve real problems, scale well, and make sense to the user.

-I enjoy designing clean, scalable systems and writing maintainable code that teams can trust and build on.
+I care about writing clean, maintainable code and designing systems teams can trust and build on.

 ## 🌱 My Journey
 Before entering tech full-time, I worked in restaurants, retail, coffee shops, and support roles — experiences that shaped how I think about **people**, **products**, and how software can drive business success.
 They also gave me strong **communication and business skills** — traits I carry with me into every project I build today.